hylom/grrreader/README.md

-Rrreader
+Grrreader
 ========================================

-Rrreader - gxxgle-Reader-like Rss READER
+Grrreader - gxxgle-Reader-like Rss READER
 (a.k.a.
 Gxxgle Reader Clone)

-What is "rrreader"?
+What is "grrreader"?
 -------------------

-Rrreader is Web-based RSS reader application.
-Rrreader has Gxxgle-Reader-like AJAX based UI, independent RSS feed fetcher, and minimal feature to check RSSs are implemented.
+Grrreader is Web-based RSS reader application.
+Grrreader has Gxxgle-Reader-like AJAX based UI, independent RSS feed fetcher, and minimal feature to check RSSs are implemented.

-Rrreader uses Python to fetch RSS feed, and Node.js to build HTTP Server and Web UI.
+Grrreader uses Python to fetch RSS feed, and Node.js to build HTTP Server and Web UI.